-To turn the autolight system off, turn the switch to the OFF, ₹DФ₹, or ⊅ position.
+To turn the autolight system off, turn the switch to the OFF.
+EDGE . or D position.

-Be sure you do not put anything on top of the autolight sensor located in the top side of the instrument panel.
+Be sure you do not put anything on top of the autolight sensor located on top of the instrument panel.
 The autolight sensor controls the autolight; if it is covered, the autolight sensor reacts as if it is dark out and the headlights will illuminate.
 If this occurs while parked with the engine off and the key in the ON position, your vehicle's battery could become discharged.